Last updated May 2022

 “Third parties” includes third-party service providers (including contractors and designated agents) and, in particular, our other entities.

 We have appropriate arrangements in place to require those other entities to protect your personal data in the same way as Charles Russell Speechlys LLP.

 We may also share your personal information with the SRA and other regulators of legal services for regulatory purposes, including, but not limited to, matters relating to practising certificates.

 We do use third party software to manage our recruitment processes and your personal information will be uploaded by you, your recruitment consultant or us onto that software during the application process.

-We may transfer the personal information we collect about you to countries outside the European Economic Area in order to perform our contract with you or in furtherance of our business interests.
+We may transfer the personal information we collect about you to countries outside the UK and the EU in order to perform our contract with you.

 If you require further information about these protective measures, you can request it from the Privacy Officer.

 We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.

 We have a Data Protection Policy with which our staff are required to comply and we have provided training to our staff regarding their obligations in ensuring the security of your personal data.
 Staff are aware that misuse of personal data may be grounds for disciplinary action against them.